acuti/acuSLM/README.md

 ## Tests

 See Code Example for calibration and testing.
-The hardcoded constants in acuSLM.py allow for my microphone to be calibrated correctly.
+The hardcoded constants in *acuSLM.py* allow for my microphone to be calibrated correctly.
 However I have not done any side-by-side testing with a certified SLM yet.
 If you manage to, any feedback would be  mostly appreciated.
 This software comes with no warranty whatsoever, expecially with regards to providing meaningful sound level readings.

 ## Contributors

-- pieracuti - acustica@acuti,net
+- *pieracuti - acustica@acuti.net*
-- The script "A_weignting.py is by endolith, you can find his repository at: https://gist.github.com/endolith/148112
+- The script *A_weighting.py* is by *endolith*, you can find his repository at: https://gist.github.com/endolith/148112

 ## License